killbillsbor/hexo-algolia/README.md

 Index your content in Algolia Search API

 Options:
-  --dry-run          Does not push content to Algolia --flush            Does not reset the Algolia index before starting the indexation
+  --dry-run          Do not push content to Algolia --flush            Reset the Algolia index before starting the indexation
 ```

 ### Security Concerns